luci/luci-py/appengine/swarming/doc/Detailed-Design.md

 Only two basic assumptions are:

    - The bot must be able to access the server through HTTPS.
-   - python 2.7 must be installed.
+   - python3.6+ must be installed.

 The bot's code is served directly from the server as a self-packaged `swarming_bot.zip`.
 The server generates it on the fly and embeds its own URL in